-We have also supported people through the cost-of-living crisis with an £8m investment in additional support to help those families most in need during.
+We have also supported people through the cost-of-living crisis with an £8m investment in additional support to help those families most in need.

-We have done this at the same time as continuing our city's recovery from the Covid pandemic, making sure our ongoing public health measures are focused on keeping people safe and protected and responding with the outstanding professionalism to the sad passing of Her Majesty The Queen.
+We have done this at the same time as continuing our city's recovery from the Covid pandemic, making sure our ongoing public health measures are focused on keeping people safe and protected, and responding with outstanding professionalism to the sad passing of Her Majesty The Queen.

-During the COVID 19 Crisis we proved that by working together as a collective with our partners across the third sector, we can create a strong and positive culture in which we and our communities are empowered to shape the city we live and work in.
+Throughout the COVID 19 crisis we proved too that by working together as a collective with our partners across the third sector, we can create a strong and positive culture in which we and our communities are empowered to shape the city we live and work in.